CMSgov/bluebutton-site-static/_pages/developers.md

 #### Proof Key for Code Exchange (PKCE) extension usage

-To improve the security of your application, we highly recommend using the [Proof Key for Code Exchange (PKCE) extension](https://tools.ietf.org/html/rfc7636){:target="_blank"}.
+To improve the security of your application, we require using the [Proof Key for Code Exchange (PKCE) extension](https://tools.ietf.org/html/rfc7636){:target="_blank"}.

 There are several reasons to use the PKCE extension: